035uros/FINetwork-ReactJS-.NET/README.md

 New listing can be added with help of Post page where user can list subject he needs help with regarding his class.
 All listings will be avalable when searched for in Landing page.
 ![landing](https://github.com/035uros/FINetwork/blob/54b3b36350574966b4bc41e41d4ea715d8381b6b/presentationImgs/6.png)

-Search bar converts both latin and ciriyic alphabets and autocompletes your search.
+Search bar converts both latin and cyrillic alphabets and autocompletes your search.
 ![landing](https://github.com/035uros/FINetwork/blob/54b3b36350574966b4bc41e41d4ea715d8381b6b/presentationImgs/9.png)

 When user have admin privilages he gets additional features such as approving new members.
 All members after registering go for approving in Control panel.